frnkst/dev/006-the-fabulous-world-of-pac-files.md

 }
 ```

 That doesn't so anything.
 My experience is the same as these guys had [here](https://serverfault.com/questions/957519/why-does-file-users-username-library-proxy-pac-not-work-in-macos).
-And [this discussion](https://discussions.apple.com/thread/251395256?sortBy=rank) never got an answer but 150 upvotes.
-Then I host my own pac file on a server.
+And [this discussion](https://discussions.apple.com/thread/251395256?sortBy=rank) never got an answer but 150 up votes.
+Then I host my own PAC file on a server.

 ## The hosted PAC

-I use the same pac file and start a webserver in that directory: `python3 -m http.server 9001 --bind 127.0.0.1`
+I use the same PAC file and start a webserver in that directory: `python3 -m http.server 9001 --bind 127.0.0.1`

 Then I set the PAC config to the hosted file: `http://localhost:9001/proxy.pac`.
 Now that I have a solution, that actually works, I can play around with the config.